Konfekt/vim-office/README.md

 This plug-in enables Vim to read text documents of type `PDF`, `Microsoft Office` such as `Word` (`doc(x)`), `Excel` (`xls(x)`) or `Powerpoint` (`ppt(x)`), Open Document (`odt`), `EPUB` ....
-[To go even further, for example, to read, among many others file formats, media files in Vim, add this [Vimscript  snippet](https://github.com/wofr06/lesspipe/wiki/vim) from the Wiki for [lesspipe.sh](https://github.com/wofr06/lesspipe/) to your `vimrc`!]

-For the text extraction, it depends on external tools, but most use cases are covered by an installation of
+The text extraction depends on external tools, but most use cases are covered by an installation of

   - `LibreOffice` and a common text browser (such as `lynx`), and
   - `pdftotext`.